BernardHwang/Banking-Mobile-App-Demo/README.md

 2. Install dependencies:

-   `yarn install`
+   `npm install`

+3. Make sure the expo version is 52.0.0 for better connectivity

+4. Double check the expo go device is connecting to the same wifi of the host device

-3. Start Expo Server:
+5. Start Expo Server:

-   `yarn expo start`
+   `npm expo start`

-4. See the instructions in terminal to open the app.
+6. See the instructions in terminal to open the app.

 ## Technologies used